act-rules/act-rules.github.io/_rules/lists-follow-content-model-a73be2.md

 ## Background

-WHile the content model in HTML only includes native HTML elements, this rule allows authors to use ARIA roles that map to those native HTML elements as well.
+While the content model in HTML only includes native HTML elements, this rule allows authors to use ARIA roles that map to those native HTML elements as well.
 This can sometimes be useful with custom elements, and since these are predictable, it should not impact accessibility adversely.

 All children of `ul`, `ol`, and `menu` elements must be either an element with a [semantic role][] of `listitem`, or a node that is hidden, such as a `script` or `template` element, an HTML comment, or a text node that consists of only [ascii whitespace][].